 This world-famous fortress was the political and religious focal point for much of Russia's history and remains at the heart of the nation's government as the official residence of the president.
 The walls of the Kremlin were originally constructed out of white stone and were later rebuilt in the 15th Century with the now distinctive red brick.
-An amalgamation of architectural styles, around every corner of the Kremlin await gleaming domes, stately facades and generously ornamented turrets.
+An amalgamation of architectural styles, around every corner of the Kremlin, await domes and generously ornamented turrets.
 The fort comprises historic religious sites like the Cathedral of the Assumption (Uspenskii Sobor), Archangel's Cathedral (Arkhangelskii Sobor), and Patriarch's Palace (Patriarshii Dvorets).
 Also onsite are other palaces, museums, towers and monuments, each a defining piece of Russia's rich architectural heritage and cultural legacy.
 Entry to all attractions is gained via the Kutafia Tower (Kutaf'ia Bashnia).

 Standing unfazed and unfettered through centuries and centuries, this entrancing monastic complex is touted to be one of the best of its kind in the whole of Russia.
 Accentuated by the gracefully-flowing waters of the Moskva river, the convent is enclosed within the sturdy defensive walls of Moscow Kremlin.
 Once closely-associated with the mighty Tsar lineage, this iconic ensemble has been duly inscribed as a UNESCO World Heritage Site due to its history and unbridled legacy.
 Dating to as far back as the 16th-century, this majestic ensemble is home to many breathtaking monuments including the magnificent Smolensky Cathedral, with, which its gleaming gilded and silver domes, harbors paintings and frescoes which are considered to be one of the best in the whole of Moscow.
 Boasting a spatial, well laid-out expanse, the convent also greatly symbolizes the nuances of ancient Russian town-planning.
 Although having been besieged by the Bolsheviks during the Soviet regime, the complex stands today as a striking reminder of its foregone glory.
 A prized possession of southwestern Moscow, the convent also harbors a cemetery which enshrines the tombs of prestigious luminaries like writers Nikolai Gogol, Anton Chekhov, Mikhail Bulgakov, the poet Maiakovski, singer Chaliapin and composer Scriabin, along with the bizarre black-and-white headstone devoted to former Soviet leader Nikita Krushchev.